Misrepresentation: Representation and contract terms

 Otherwise, an action may lie in misrepresentation, and perhaps in the torts of negligence and deceit also.
-Although a suit for breach of contract is relatively straightforward, there are advantages in bringing a parallel suit in misrepresentation, because whereas repudiation is available only for breach of condition, rescission is prima facie available for all misreps, subject to the provisions of s.2 of the Misrepresentation Act 1967, and subject to the inherent limitations of an equitable remedy.
+Although a suit for breach of contract is relatively straightforward, there are advantages in bringing a parallel suit in misrepresentation, because whereas repudiation is available only for breach of condition, rescission is prima facie available for all misrepresentations, subject to the provisions of s.2 of the Misrepresentation Act 1967, and subject to the inherent limitations of an equitable remedy.

 Duties of the parties

 For a misrepresentation to occur, especially a negligent misrepresentation, the following elements need to be satisfied.